 3.12 The audit function should regularly review the AML/CFT Systems to ensure effectiveness.
 The review should include, but not be limited to: (a) adequacy of the II's AML/CFT Systems, ML/TF risk assessment framework and application of RBA; (b) effectiveness of suspicious transaction reporting systems; (c) effectiveness of the compliance function; and (d) level of awareness of staff having AML/CFT responsibilities.
 3.13 The frequency and extent of the review should be commensurate with the nature, size and complexity of its businesses and the ML/TF risks arising from those businesses.
-Where appropriate, the II should also seek a review from external parties.
-Employee screenin ig 3.14 An II should have adequate and appropriate screening procedures in order to ensure high standards when hiring employees.
-Group-wide AMI CFT Syst ems 3.15 Subject to paragraphs 3.18 and 3.19, a Hong Kong-incorporated II with overseas branches or subsidiary undertakings that carry on the same business as a financial institution (FI) as defined in the AMLO should implement group-wide AML/CFT Systems to apply the requirements set out in this Guideline 14 to all of its overseas branches and subsidiary undertakings in its financial group, wherever the requirements in this Guideline are relevant and applicable to the overseas branches and subsidiary undertakings concerned. s.22(1), Sch.
-2 3.16 In particular, a Hong Kong-incorporated II should, through its group-wide AML/CFT Systems, ensure that all of its overseas branches and subsidiary undertakings that carry on the same business as an FI as defined in the AMLO, have procedures in place to ensure compliance with the CDD and record-keeping requirements similar to those imposed under Parts 2 and 3 of Schedule 2, to the extent permitted by the laws and regulations of that place.
+Where appropriate, the II should also seek a review from external parties. ļ Employee screening 3.14 An II should have adequate and appropriate screening procedures in order to ensure high standards when hiring employees.
+Group-wide AMI CFT Syst ems 11 s.22(1), Sch.
+2 3.15 Subject to paragraphs 3.18 and 3.19, an II that is incorporated in Hong Kong or is a re-domiciled entity with overseas branches or subsidiary undertakings that carry on the same business as a financial institution (FI) as defined in the AMLO should implement group-wide AML/CFT Systems to apply the requirements set out in this Guideline to all of its overseas branches and subsidiary undertakings in its financial group, wherever the requirements in this Guideline are relevant and applicable to the overseas branches and subsidiary undertakings concerned.
+Deleted: Hong Kong-incorporated

-14 For the avoidance of doubt, these include, but not limited to, the requirements set out in paragraph 3.4.
+For the avoidance of doubt, these include, but not limited to, the requirements set out in paragraph 3.4.
 17

-3.17 To the extent permitted by the laws and regulations of the jurisdictions involved and subject to adequate safeguards on the protection of confidentiality and use of information being shared, including safeguards to prevent tipping off, a Hong Kong-incorporated II should also implement measures, through its group-wide AML/CFT Systems, for: (a) sharing information required for the purposes of CDD and ML/TF risk management; and (b) provision to the II's group-level compliance, audit and/or AML/CFT functions, of customer, account, and transaction information from its overseas branches and subsidiary undertakings that carry on the same business as an FI as defined in the AMLO, when necessary for AML/CFT purposes15.
-3.18 If the AML/CFT requirements in the jurisdiction where the overseas branch or subsidiary undertaking of a Hong Kong- incorporated II is located (host jurisdiction) differ from those relevant requirements referred to in paragraph 3.15, the II should require that branch or subsidiary undertaking to apply the higher of the two sets of requirements, to the extent that host jurisdiction's laws and regulations permit. s.22(2), Sch.
-2 3.19 If the host jurisdiction's laws and regulations do not permit the branch or subsidiary undertaking of a Hong Kong-incorporated II to apply the higher AML/CFT requirements, particularly the CDD and record-keeping requirements imposed under Parts 2 and 3 of Schedule 2, the II should: (a) inform the IA of such failure; and (b) take additional measures to effectively mitigate ML/TF risks faced by the branch or subsidiary undertaking as a result of its inability to comply with the requirements.
+3.17 To the extent permitted by the laws and regulations of the jurisdictions involved and subject to adequate safeguards on the protection of confidentiality and use of information being shared, including safeguards to prevent tipping off, an II that is incorporated in Hong Kong or is a re-domiciled entity should also implement measures, through its group-wide AML/CFT Systems, for: (a) sharing information required for the purposes of CDD and ML/TF risk management; and (b) provision to the II's group-level compliance, audit and/or AML/CFT functions, of customer, account, and transaction information from its overseas branches and subsidiary undertakings that carry on the same business as an FI as defined in the AMLO, when necessary for AML/CFT purposes 16 .
+Deleted: Hong Kong-incorporated 3.18 If the AML/CFT requirements in the jurisdiction, where the overseas branch or subsidiary undertaking of an II that is incorporated in Hong Kong or is a re-domiciled entity is located (host jurisdiction), differ from those relevant requirements referred to in paragraph 3.15, the II should require that branch or subsidiary undertaking to apply the higher of the two sets of requirements, to the extent that host jurisdiction's laws and regulations permit.
+Deleted: Hong Kong-incorporated s.22(2), Sch.
+2 3.19 If the host jurisdiction's laws and regulations do not permit the branch or subsidiary undertaking of an II that is incorporated in-Hong Kong or is a re-domiciled entity to apply the higher AML/CFT requirements, particularly the CDD and record-keeping requirements imposed under Parts 2 and 3 of Schedule 2, the II should: (a) inform the IA of such failure; and (b) take additional measures to effectively mitigate ML/TF risks faced by the branch or subsidiary undertaking as a result of its inability to comply with the requirements.
+Deleted: Hong Kong-incorporated